5 Steps to Take If Weight Regain Occurs After Weight Loss SurgeryJune 19, 2019

 The biggest challenge to a weight loss specialist is the late presentation of most patients.
 The vast majority of patients present after they have regained most of their excess weight back.
 This makes the challenge very steep for the patient and treating physician.

-5 Steps to Take for Weight Regain After WLS
+5 Steps to Take for Weight Regain After Weight Loss Surgery

 Step 1 - Acknowledge the Weight Regain